-Should you encounter delays en route to Saskatoon and are unable to make our charter flight our Saskatoon expeditors Darren Hill (306-227-4322) or Donna Hill (306-229-3401).
-They will assist you in arranging a flight (at your cost) on the next scheduled service from Saskatoon to Stony Rapids.
-We will then schedule a private float flight from Stony (at our cost) to the Lodge.
-This means you would get to the Lodge late morning on the first full day of your trip.
-The Lodge will do whatever it can to protect your fishing time.
-Coming the night before though, is cheap insurance.
+Should you have a delayed connection and miss your connection to Saskatoon and are unable to make our 3:30 p.m. charter flight to Stony Rapids, call Donna Hill (306/229-3401) and the lodge office (306/500-4976).
+Donna will assist you in arranging a flight (at your cost) on the next scheduled service from Saskatoon to Stony Rapids.
+We will then schedule a private float flight from Stony Rapids (at our cost) to the Lodge.
+The Lodge will do whatever it can to protect your fishing time, but there are no flights to Stony on Sundays (June 14th and August 2nd trips) and only a late flight (arriving in Stony at 7:15 p.m.) on Saturdays which could affect our trips starting on July 4 and 18 and August 22.
+Arriving in Saskatoon the night before our charter flight, though, is cheap insurance.